willimbee/alx-zero_day/README.md

-happy to deal with git
+updated ! happy to deal with git